ktomkins1/NCAP-SDK/README.rst

 Features
 --------

-* Join / unjoin
+* Join / Unjoin
-* Read sample from single transducer channel
+* Read transducer sample from a single channel of a TIM
-* Read sample block data from single transducer channel
+* Read transducer block data from a single channel of a TIM
+* Read transducer sample from multiple channels of a TIM
+* Read transducer block data from multiple channels of a TIM
-* Write sample to single transducer channel
+* Write transducer sample to a single channel of a TIM
+* Write transducer block data to a single channel of a TIM

 Developer Setup Using Vagrant
 -----------------------------